Bitcoin. Cat Person. Other divisive things.

 “Why should I care, Allen?”

 Because Similar Audiences for Search have greater reach than RLSA while boasting comparably high CTR and conversion rates.
-If you haven’t worked them into your AdWords account yet, they could be a great way to bolster performance (not to mention blow your boss’s or client’s socks off) in Q1.
+If you haven’t worked them into your Google Ads account yet, they could be a great way to bolster performance (not to mention blow your boss’s or client’s socks off) in Q1.

 I was personally offended this year when Google eliminated the ability to target domains in Gmail ads.
 I actively disparaged the usefulness of the medium when chatting with my fellow account managers over soy lattes.
 That changed a little bit when life events targeting rolled out en masse, but the ability to remarket using Gmail ads was what really won me over (again).